ebezzam/slm-controller/README.md

 Scripts and modules to control displays with Python.

-Note that our convention for dimension order is (# channels x height x width).
+Note that our convention for dimension order is (channels, height, width).

 ## Installation